 ✓ DO NOT STUDY for the exam.
 The exam is designed to measure your language skills.
 Studying for the exam may place you in a higher level course which you may not be prepared for.

 ✓ Click on Placement Exam

 ✓ Enter your MU ID number starting with 00

 ✓ If you do not have a MU ID number use last name, first name

 ✓ Complete the brief survey and sample questions

-✓ Choose high school applicant on survey
+✓ Choose high school applicant

 ✓ Exam takes about 20 – 30 minutes depending on your skill level